ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/editorcommands/exporting.markdown

 ## Setting a Starting Level

-By default, Zero will set the auto-generated 'Level' as the starting level but that can be changed by:
+By default, Zilch will set the auto-generated 'Level' as the starting level but that can be changed by:

  - Select the Game Session `Shift + G` or `Select > Game`
   - Under the **DefaultGameSetup** component, change StartingLevel enum to the desired one